Current college students and recent grads weigh in.

 Driver’s license or other photo identification Because not all college IDs include a student’s birthday.

-Emergency contacts This list of names and phone numbers should be in her cell phone and on a card in her wallet.
+Emergency contacts This list of names and phone numbers should be in their cell phone and on a card in their wallet.

 Noise canceling headphones Extremely helpful when the roommates insist on watching TV when your teen is studying.

-Extra throw blanket For sitting on top of her bed, on a couch in the lounge, etc.
+Extra throw blanket For sitting on top of their bed, on a couch in the lounge, etc.

 Dry cleaning sheets These will save a few sweaters.

-Extra phone charger Important if your teen tends to lose his.
+Extra phone charger Important if your teen tends to lose theirs.

 So there you have it.
 Three different posts filled with suggestions on what to pack.
 Don’t be overwhelmed.
-Look them over with your student, and figure out which things make the most sense, taking into consideration how your teen lives, where she’s going to college and how far she’ll be from home.
+Look them over with your student, and figure out which things make the most sense, taking into consideration how your teen lives, where they’re going to college and how far they’ll be from home.

 Share your suggestions on packing for freshman year in the comments section below.